cmxx/Algorithm-Coursera/README.md

-This is a repo for my Coursera course
+This is a repo for my Coursera courses
-		Algorithms, Part I (Princeton University)
+		- Algorithms, Part I (Princeton University)